dogukanozturkan/bookshop/README.md

 ## Installation (for development)

-### The pages for the components will be added with the next update.
+### The pages for the components will be added with the next update for now you can check the structure..
 ~~ ### **Admin Portal side:** ~~

 1. Run `npm install -g angular-cli` to install angular-cli.